Axel2293/Obsidian-Notes/Web Development/Node.JS.md

 # Middleware
-Its the intermediaries that go through the requests and, if necesary, they send a response and cancel the flow.
+Its the intermediaries that go through the requests and, if necessary, they send a response and cancel the flow.

 ```node
 app.use(express.json());